barrelstrength/sprout-docs/docs/forms/entries.md

+---
+date: 2018-06-25
+description: An Entry Element is created when a form is submitted.
+If validation fails, the Entry Element will be returned to the template with errors.
+If validation succeeds...
+---

 # Entries

 An Entry Element is created when a form is submitted.
 If validation fails, the Entry Element will be returned to the template with errors.
 If validation succeeds, the Entry Element will be saved to the database and the Form submission will redirect to the Redirect URL.